Margin of Error

 - Find the critical probability (p*): p* = 1 - α/2

-- To express the critical value as a t statistic, follow these steps.
+To express the critical value as a t-score, follow these steps.

-- The critical t statistic (t*) is the t statistic having degrees of freedom equal to DF and a cumulative probability equal to the critical probability (p*).
+- Find the t-score having degrees of freedom equal to df and a cumulative probability equal to the critical probability (p*).

-Should you express the critical value as a t statistic or as a z-score?
+Should you express the critical value as a t-score or as a z-score?
 One way to answer this question focuses on the population standard deviation.

 - If the population standard deviation is known, use the z-score.

-- If the population standard deviation is unknown, use the t statistic.
+- If the population standard deviation is unknown, use the t-score.

 Another approach focuses on sample size.